-International Volunteer HQ offers medical mission trips abroad for every aspiring and practicing medical professional, including pre-med and medical students, doctors, nurses, dentists and other specialties.
+International Volunteer HQ offers medical mission trips abroad for aspiring and practicing medical professionals, including pre-med and medical students, doctors, nurses, dentists and other specialties.

-IVHQ’s medical mission trips are all open and hosting volunteers - and you can easily make free changes to your booking later thanks to our flexible booking policy.
-Our medical volunteer projects all include accommodation, meals, airport pickup and 24/7 in-country support, making them super safe and affordable!
+All of IVHQ’s medical mission trips host volunteers year-round with flexible booking so you can easily make free changes to your destination, dates or duration up until 14 days before you start.
+Our all-inclusive medical mission programs start from only $20 per day and include accommodation, meals, airport pickup and 24/7 in-country support, making them super safe and affordable!

 What are medical mission trips?